Supplement to Trinity

 - 4. Jewish and Muslim Trinitarian Parallels

-Recent Muslim apologists argue that Jesus never claimed to be God, but only a servant and messenger of God, Paul and others having changed Jesus' message (Deedat 2008; Mababaya 2004).
-Unfortunately, such works are often marred by historical inaccuracies such as reliance on the late medieval forgery The Gospel of Barnabas as a guide to Jesus' thought and life (Geisler 2002, 303–7).
-Muslim apologists have always appealed to several passages in the Qur’an which appear to be directed against the Trinity and Incarnation doctrines, with the complication, however, that these passages seem to presuppose something other than the mainstream doctrines (Wolfson 1976, 304–10).
+Recent Muslim apologists argue that Jesus never claimed to be God, but only a servant and messenger of God, Paul and others having changed Jesus’ message (Mababaya 2004).
+Unfortunately, such works are often marred by historical inaccuracies such as reliance on the late medieval forgery The Gospel of Barnabas as a guide to Jesus’ thought and life (Geisler 2002, 303–7).
+Muslim apologists have always appealed to several passages in the Qur’an which appear to be directed against the Trinity and Incarnation doctrines, with the complication, however, that these passages seem to presuppose something other than the mainstream doctrines (Wolfson 1976, 304–10; Shah-Kazemi 2012, 87–8).

 In reply to these objections, trinitarians emphasize that by definition, the doctrine implies monotheism, and they employ arguments like those in the supplementary document on the history of trinitarian doctrines section 2.2 to show that the Bible implicitly teaches three “persons” in the one God.
 Mysteries, they argue, have been revealed, and we have no grounds to rule out in principle that we’ll be faced with them in thinking about a transcendent God.
 Sometimes they add that non-trinitarians won’t be able to avoid (other) theological mysteries themselves.
 Moreover, they argue that Jesus claimed to be (fully) divine, while being subject to and inferior to God in his human nature only, and nothing has been illegitimately raised to God’s level, as it were, as Jesus and his Father are one god, though they are two persons.